 Monday 2 November to Tuesday 10 November 2020

-Often referred to as the "Switzerland of the Middle East", Jordan welcomes travellers from around the world and is regarded as a safe place to visit and explore its long history and ancient cities and landmarks.
+Often referred to as the "Switzerland of the Middle East", Jordan welcomes travellers from around the world to explore its long history and ancient cities and landmarks.
 Enjoy steam journeys on the Hejaz Railway and see the wonders of Petra, Jerash and Madaba.

 Day 1 – Fly to Amman

 Afternoon direct flight from London Heathrow to Queen Alia Airport, arriving in the evening.
 There will be assistance with customs and immigration procedures (including Visas) followed by a transfer to our hotel for a 2-night stay.

 Day 2 – Jerash, Madaba & Mount Nebo

 Drive through pine forests and olive groves to the Greco-Roman city of Jerash.
 Enjoy a guided tour of the colonnade-lined street, the hippodrome, which hosted chariot races in front of 15,000 spectators , the Temple of Zeus (built around 162 AD) and the vast Roman Forum.
 In the afternoon, continue to the market town of Madaba which is home to some of the finest Byzantine-era mosaics in the world.
 The whole archaeological area, known as Um er-Rasas, is a UNESCO World Heritage Site.
 A short 9km journey takes us to Mount Nebo, home to the Moses Memorial Church, which is part of a functioning monastery and boasts sweeping views of the Dead Sea.